If you’re wondering why you experience wrist pain after pull-ups, then you’ve come to the right place.

 Any severe pain should be looked at by a medical professional to ensure you haven’t done any serious damage that can have long-term impacts on you and your training.

-How To Reduce Wrist Pain During Pull-Ups
+How To Prevent Wrist Pain During Pull-Ups

 Properly Warm-up